artistech-inc/green-pipeline-web/README.md

 ## Deployment

-The output from compilation is in the `target/` directory as `green-pipeline-web-1.0.jar`.
-This jar can be deployed to Tomcat's `webapps` directory.
+The output from compilation is in the `target/` directory as `green-pipeline-web-1.0.war`.
+This war can be deployed to Tomcat's `webapps` directory.
 Once deployed, it can be accessed via `http://<ip_address:port>/green-pipeline-web-1.0/`.

 ## Bugs